dscolby/CausalELM.jl/docs/src/guide/metalearners.md

         Kennedy, Edward H. "Towards optimal doubly robust estimation of heterogeneous causal effects."
 Electronic Journal of Statistics 17, no. 2 (2023): 3008-3049.

-# Initialize a Metalearner
+# Step 1: Initialize a Metalearner
-S-learners, T-learners, X-learners, R-learners, and doubly robust estimators all take at least three arguments—covariates, treatment statuses, and outcomes, all of which can be either an array or any struct that implements the Tables.jl interface (e.g. DataFrames).
+S-learners, T-learners, X-learners, R-learners, and doubly robust estimators all take at least three arguments—covariates, treatment statuses, and outcomes, all of which can be either an AbstractArray or any struct that implements the Tables.jl interface (e.g.
+DataFrames).
 S, T, X, and doubly robust learners support binary treatment variables and binary, continuous, count, or time to event outcomes.
 The R-learning estimator supports binary, continuous, or count treatment variables and binary, continuous, count, or time to event outcomes.

 !!! note
     Non-binary categorical outcomes are treated as continuous.